Civic Programs

 This program is for advanced individuals with some experience playing in a small ensemble, working on chamber music performing techniques, and repertoire.
 Rehearsals focus on the concept of playing together in a different texture and sound, with one or two players on a part depending on the ensemble: duos, trios, quartets and larger groups.
 Please bring a music stand each week.

-The Fall Chamber Music Concert will take place at First Congregational Church, Thursday, November 30 7:00 pm
+The Chamber Music Concert will take place at First Congregational Church, Thursday, March 14, 2024 at 7:00 pm

 Cello Club!